-TUNEL detection: TUNEL detection was conducted to the liver tissue paraffin section according to the instructions (In Situ Cell Death Detection Kit, POD Roche Version 14).
-Those whose nucleus was stained brownish yellow were positive cells.
+TUNEL detection: TUNEL detection was performed on liver tissue paraffin sections according to the manufacturer’s instructions (In Situ Cell Death Detection Kit, POD Roche Version 14).
+Cells with the nucleus stained brownish yellow were positive cells.
 Ten fields were randomly selected for each section under high power field (400 ×).
 The percentage of positive cells in the total number of hepatocytes was calculated as the apoptosis index.

-Ki67 staining: Ki67 staining by peroxidase antiperoxidase (PAP) immunohistochemistry method was used for the liver tissue paraffin section.
-Those whose nucleus stained brownish yellow were positive cells.
+Ki67 staining: Ki67 staining of liver tissue paraffin sections was performed by peroxidase anti-peroxidase (PAP) immunohistochemistry.
+Cells with the nucleus stained brownish yellow were positive cells.
 Ten fields were randomly selected for each section under high power field (400 ×).
 The percentage of positive cells in the total number of hepatocytes was calculated as the positive rate of Ki67.

 Statistical methods

-Data results were statistically described using mean ± standard deviation (± SD).
-Suzuki scores of HE sections were statistically analyzed using rank sum test.
-The independent samples t-test was used for statistical analysis when the results of apoptosis index and Ki67 positive index were compared between group A and B. All results were statistically analyzed using SPSS 17.0 (Statistical Package for the Social Science).
-P < 0.05 means that the difference is statistically significant.
+Data were statistically described using mean ± standard deviation (± SD).
+Suzuki scores of HE sections were analyzed using the rank sum test.
+The independent samples t-test was used for statistical analysis when the results of the apoptosis index and Ki67 positive index were compared between group A and B. All results were statistically analyzed using SPSS 17.0 (Statistical Package for the Social Sciences).
+P < 0.05 indicates that differences were statistically significant.

 RESULTS

-The intraoperative anesthesia was satisfied to all animals, with stable vital signs.
+Intraoperative anesthesia was satisfactory in all animals, and vital signs were stable.
 No animals died during the perioperative period.
-We did not find any intraoperative or postoperative massive hemorrhaging, biliary fistula, severe pleural effusion, pneumothorax, peripheral organ damage, or renal failure.
-One of the Bama miniature pigs had incision infection after the first surgery.
+Intraoperative or postoperative massive hemorrhage, biliary fistula, severe pleural effusion, pneumothorax, peripheral organ damage, or renal failure were not observed.
+One of the Bama miniature pigs developed an incision infection after the first surgery.

 Gross observation of the liver

-The damaged areas of radiofrequency ablation were similar in shape and were ellipsoidal.
-The central necrotic area of radiofrequency ablation was grayish and dry.
-The outward area was the radiofrequency ablation necrosis area-normal liver tissue transition area, the inflammatory response zone, which showed brick red.
-The normal liver tissue around the radiofrequency ablation area was rosy and shiny.
-Both group A and B had good patency of portal vein in hepatic segment around the radiofrequency (Figure 3).
+The damaged areas following RFA were similar in shape and were ellipsoidal.
+The central necrotic area was grayish and dry.
+The outer area was the RFA necrosis area-normal liver tissue transition area, the inflammatory response zone, which was brick red in color.
+The normal liver tissue around the RFA site was rosy and shiny.
+Both group A and B had good patency of the portal vein in the hepatic segment around the RFA site (Figure 3).

-HE staining microscopic observation
+HE staining microscopic observations

-Coagulation necrosis occurred in the liver tissue of the radiofrequency ablation area, and the inflammatory response zone in the peripheral transition zone showed inflammatory cells infiltration and hyperemia changes, and gradually transitioned to normal liver tissue.
-The range of hepatic necrosis in group B was slightly wider than that in group A. More inflammatory cell infiltration was seen in liver tissue around the portal area of group A than that of group B because the degree of cell vacuolization was slightly more serious (Figure 4).
+Coagulation necrosis occurred in liver tissue after RFA, the inflammatory response zone in the peripheral transition zone showed inflammatory cell infiltration and hyperemia changes, and gradually transitioned to normal liver tissue.
+The range of hepatic necrosis in group B was slightly wider than that in group A. More inflammatory cell infiltration was seen in the liver tissue around the portal area in group A than in group B as the degree of cell vacuolization was slightly more serious (Figure 4).